sodapopcan/dating_factory/README.md

 ## About

-This library exists for my personal using in testing.
+This library exists for my personal use in testing.
 I work on personal projects where I'm asserting on dates often and for whatever reason, looking at ISO dates make my eyes glaze over and give me headaches.
 This is especially the case when I need a full datetime stuct but only care about a portion of it.

 This is heavily tailored to my own use.
 It only supports English, always returns a `DateTime` in UTC with microsecond precision, and the string itself